 - The 6 pages of the questionnaire

 - Consent for release of information to all attorneys of record

-Please deliver each form separately via .pdf scan to email@example.com or fax (972) 704-2912.
+Please deliver each form separately via .pdf scan to firstname.lastname@example.org or fax (972) 704-2912.
+Once all the forms are fully completed and on file by both parents, an initial appointment letter will be sent to the parents to schedule the initial joint appointment.
 Because of the nature of court connected cases, it is important for us to maintain a written paper trail so phone calls will not be returned.
 If you have questions, please send questions in e-mail.